How To Differentiate An Original Gibson From A Copy: A Guide

-The neck taper is a detail that can help to recognize a copy, as it is much greater on an original Gibson.
+The neck taper is a detail that can help you recognize a copy, as it's much greater on an original Gibson.
 The original has between 13º and 16º degrees of inclination depending on the model.
 In a counterfeit, this figure is less than 7º.

 You will also recognize the original Gibson capos, which are thin and made of high quality synthetic materials, with clean cuts.
 The counterfeits have thick capos and are evidently made of common plastic.
 However, there are counterfeiters who use good quality synthetic materials.

 On the original Gibson, all the hardware, such as the tuning keys and bridge, are carved with the Gibson trademark.
 Copies do not have these details.
 On the bridge, where the saddles are, we can notice that the Gibson Les Paul has a dial for Allen keys to adjust the height.
 Others have a kind of rivet and are adjusted from the bottom.
 But the replicas have a spade screwdriver head.